jmccauli/Web-Developer-Interview/README.md

   * Inheritance
 10. What is the difference between _public_, _protected_, and _private_?
 11. What are some of the newer features in PHP?
-  * Constant scalar expressions
+  * Constant scalar expressions (const FOO = 1; const BAR = FOO + 1;)
   * Variadic functions (... operator)
   * Argument unpacking (... opertator)
-  * Generators
+  * Generators (foreach(...) { yield $i; }, range vs. xrange)
-  * finally keyword
+  * finally keyword (try .. catch .. finally)
-  * Opcode caching via OpCaching
+  * Opcode caching via OpCaching (prevents script parsing for every request)
-  * Traits
+  * Traits (Mixins, trait foo; use foo; multiple inheritance using traits)
-12. What is Composer?
+12. What is Composer? (dependency management)
+13. Does PHP support multiple inheritance?
+  * Not via normal class inheritance.
+Use interfaces or traits.
+14. Is method overloading supported in PHP?
+  * No, but can be achieved via __call
+15. Name some ways to improve performance in PHP applications.
+16. What do you not like about PHP?

 ### Javascript